suhasHere/moq-e2ee-mls/draft-jennings-moq-e2ee-mls.md

 ## Creating/Joining a MLS Group

-Creating or Joining an MLS group requires a way for boostrapping the group when the first member joins and a way to decide an existing member for processing the MLS KeyPackage to add the new member.
+Creating or Joining an MLS group requires a way for boostraping the group when the first member joins and a way to decide an existing member for processing the MLS KeyPackage to add the new member.

-In order to realize the above functionalities and ensure the criticial invariants {{invariants}}, a centralized "Epoch Counter Service" (see epoch-svc) is required to address/resolve contention issues when multiple participants carryout the create/join procedures.
+In order to realize the above functionalities and ensure the critical invariants {{invariants}}, a centralized "Epoch Counter Service" (see epoch-svc) is required to address/resolve contention issues when multiple participants carryout the create/join procedures.